COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### General Information and Methods

-As indicated earlier, this report focuses on variations in human mobility as a function of socio-economics but also looking at specific periods in the last couple of months of the pandemic. <b>Figure 1</b> gives us a general overview of mobility patterns for the entire UK.
+As indicated earlier, this report focuses on variations in human mobility as a function of socio-economics but also looking at specific periods in the last couple of months of the pandemic. **Figure 1** gives us a general overview of mobility patterns for the entire UK.
 This general view demonstrates a clear change in patterns which we explored in our <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
 Yet, this figure also shows us a stabilization in the mobility restrictions and perhaps even a slight increase in P3.
 However, the figure does _not_ show how each different socio-economic groups compare to these general patterns, that is, do lockdown restrictions affect (or are implemented by) socio-economics groups differently?

 <br>
 <figure class="image" align="center">